-This briefing paper considers the Government’s previous proposals to reform probate fees, which attracted widespread comment and criticism.
+This briefing paper, which is no longer being updated, considers the Government’s previous proposals to reform probate fees, which attracted widespread comment and criticism.
 The Government has now announced that it no longer intends to proceed with these proposals.

 This briefing paper deals with the law in England and Wales.
 Scotland and Northern Ireland have separate processes for dealing with the estates of deceased persons.